faasm/faasm/README.md

 of a single runtime process, with low overheads and fast boot times.
 The underlying WebAssembly execution and code generation is handled by [WAVM](https://github.com/WAVM/WAVM).

-Faasm defines a custom [host interface](docs/host_interface.md) which lets functions perform serverless-specific tasks (e.g. invoking other functions and managing state), as well as interacting with the underlying host (e.g. using the filesystem and networking).
-The Faasm host interface achieves the same goal as [WASI](https://wasi.dev/), but in a serverless-specific context.
+Faasm defines a custom [host interface](docs/host_interface.md) which is an extension of [WASI](https://wasi.dev/), including serverless-specific tasks (e.g. invoking other functions and managing state), as well as interacting with serverless abstractions required by existing applications and libraries (e.g. using the filesystem and networking).

 A preprint of our paper on Faasm can be found [here](https://arxiv.org/abs/2002.09344).